-Lauren Onraët.
-MA (Stellenbosch).
+Lauren Onraët (MA in Linguistics for the Language Professions, Stellenbosch).

 For further information about the research done by students and staff members of the Department over the years, please consult the SUN Scholar open access research repository hosted on Stellenbosch University Library's website.